Bondedincome/TMDB-CLI-tool/README.md

 - Add more commands like getting more detailed information on a specific movie
 - Make it more simpler to use with minimal inputs
 - Maybe add a GUI option
+- Add a link sharing feature to other users

 ## License